Independent · Republic of Ireland · 2025 regulations

 Is it illegal to remove asbestos myself in Ireland?

 - Your details aren't sold.
-No marketing, no follow-up, no list.
-Decline the quote and your enquiry is closed.
+No marketing, no follow-up, no contact list.
+A copy of your enquiry comes to asbestos.ie for site administration.